 You and I share many different things.
 As leaders, we share common needs, goals, and attributes.
 Depending on who you talk to, you and I score at different levels depending on the topic we choose to ask about.
 However, there is one key area frequently cited as a critical factor in determining whether a leader is effective or not.
 That factor is TRUST.

 Business leaders don’t consciously go about their day specifically trying to build trust.
 This would be like having ‘building trust’ on your to-do list.
 Let’s see, go to the bank, check; wash the car, check; build trust, wait, what?
 No, that’s silly.

 They will let their decisions and their actions impact the level of trust bestowed on them by others.
-Age old wisdom says trust is earned.
-Children are taught that at early ages.
-Leaders know that too.
+Age-old wisdom says trust is earned.
+Children are taught at an early age.
+Leaders know it too.

 Anyone who has ever assumed management duties understands how critical trust can be in persuading a team to perform.
 The collective efforts of the team can be hurt if individuals on that team have doubts about the boss.

 There is usually some kind of default mindset at work between employees and the employer.
 Workers often start out not trusting the boss.
 Sadly, too many bosses start out not trusting their teams either.
 It truly is a two-way street.